sdorra/airline/README.md

 See provided **Notice.md** for Copyright Holders

-## Latest Release
+## Artifacts

-This fork is available from Maven Central using the following dependency information:
+This library is available from [Maven Central](http://search.maven.org) using the following dependency information:

 ```xml
 <dependency>